 The teams advancing to the Regional Challenge will be required to create a Physical Model of their Site, which will include any structures involving their business.

-The first part of each teams’ presentation at the Regional Challenge will be limited to the Site Profile part, so a working knowledge of your Site will very important for your teams’ overall success in the program
+The first part of each teams’ presentation at the Regional Challenge will be the Site Profile part, so a working knowledge of your Site will very important for your teams’ overall success in the program